-ECS 2008 Charles W. Tobias Young Investigator Award Winner
+ECS Charles Tobias Young Investigator Award

-YANG SHAO-HORN is an associate professor in the Department of Mechanical Engineering and Department of Materials Science and Engineering at MIT.
-She works with graduate students and postdocs on materials for electrochemical energy storage and conversion, which is centered on understanding and altering the crystal, surface, and electronic structures of thin films and nanomaterials, and applying fundamental understanding to design new materials for lithium storage and electrocatalysis of small molecules such as oxygen reduction, water splitting, and methanol oxidation.
+Yang Shao-Horn will receive the ECS Charles Tobias Young Investigator Award at the Plenary Session on Monday, October 13, starting at 0800h in the Tapa Ballroom, Tapa Tower storage and conversion, which is centered on understanding and altering the crystal, surface, and electronic structures of thin films and nanomaterials, and applying fundamental understanding to design new materials for lithium storage and electrocatalysis of small molecules such as oxygen reduction, water splitting, and methanol oxidation.
 Her research on lithium storage materials has led to a fundamental understanding of the origin of structural and surface instability of materials during cycling, and strategies to alter structures and surfaces to increase lithium battery energy and to minimize energy loss over battery lifetime.
 Recent work from her research team has identified the mechanism of activity loss and Pt nanoparticle instability in proton exchange membrane fuel cells, and has revealed atomically resolved compositions and surface atomic structures of Pt and Pt alloy nanoparticles that govern specific activity for CO oxidation, methanol oxidation, or oxygen reduction.